Waterfront Market: Goods and services

-Prawns being displayed at the Fish Market Section.
+Prawns being displayed at the fish market section.

 The market is renowned for its wide variety of fresh seafood such as kingfish, hammour, Omani Prawns, Jesh (Orange-spotted Trevally and Yellow Trevally), Faskar (two-bar seabream), Octopuses, Oysters, Lobsters and Shari (spangled emperor) trades over 600+ tonnes of seafood with over 500+ traders offering about 260+ varieties of fish.
 About 70% of the seafood sold in the market is sourced from the waters of the UAE, and the rest is imported globally.

+n addition to fresh fish, there is a section dedicated to dried fish, which is packaged in bags.
 As of 2022, the market is home to 435 stands offering raw meat (lamb, goat, cattle, camel, and chicken), 43 stalls of dried fish, and 18 stalls offering live fish and crustaceans, operating with strict safety and hygiene compliance.
 The market is known for premium cuts from multiple countries, making it a go-to market amongst the international community of Dubai.
-The Waterfront Market also offers some exotic and unique items such as Quail eggs and Ostrich eggs.
+The Waterfront Market also offers some exotic and unique items such as quail eggs and ostrich eggs.

-Spices Section at the Waterfront Market, Deira.
+Spices section at the Waterfront Market, Deira.

-Apart from meat and sea seafood items, the markets also offer a wide variety of fruits such as jujubes, figs, pineapples, etc., from and around the UAE.
+Apart from meat and seafood items, the markets also offer a wide variety of fruits such as jujubes, figs, pineapples, etc., from and around the UAE.
 The market houses fresh fruits and vegetables from over 80 local farms, providing a boost to the local agrarian sector.
 Further. it offers over 160 varieties of produce procured from all over the world through its mammoth strength of over 300 traders.
 The market also offers Middle Eastern spices such as saffron, dukka (duqqa), ras el hanout, and baharat.
 Recently, the market has been reported to have added a dedicated cheese and dairy area and specialty coffee roasteries.
 A wide collection of honey and dates is another attraction of the market.
 In recent years, the market has garnered the attention of mango lovers due to its wide collection of mangoes at competitive prices during the peak summer months.